mahfuz195/pid-conttoller/README.md

 The goal of this project is to drive the car by controlling the steering wheel using a PID controller.
 The tune the PID parameters I used different configurations of Kp, Kd, and Ki.
 After observing the performance of the car, I came up with the following values of PID constants: Kp = 0.15, Kd= 10.0, Ki=0.0;

+PID parameters selection:

+PID controller stands for  proportional–integral–derivative controller is a feedback loop controller to control a machine.
+The term P is proportional to the current value of the error (e.g., cross track error) at time T. The term D is a best estimate of the future trend of error, based on its current rate of change.
+The term I accounts for past values of the error and integrates them over time to produce the I term.
+Three constants Kp, Kd, Ki controllers the amount of P, D, and I  value need to consider into the system respectively.

+For the selction of Kp, I started with the the 1.0 keeping the Kd and Ki value to zero (only P controller).
+I selected the value of 0.15 where the car was osciliating on the track.
+Then, I tune the Kd for PD controller to reduce the oscillation.
+The challaning task was to make the car turn properly in the curvature.
+Too much of P was creating oscciliaiotn and with too high D reducing the ossiclaition but pushing the car out of the track.
+Finally, I added a small amount of Ki to consider systematic bias.

 ## Dependencies

 * cmake >= 3.5